-Each run of the STS generates a wealth of additional information in the form of freetext comments about positive and negative experiences of training.
+Fach was after CTC concerns a stable of a data and Each run of the STS generates a wealth of additional information in the form of freetext comments about positive and negative experiences of training.
 These are used primarily to support QM-QI visits.
 STS aggregated data Where the 1-3 runs of the STS in any training year has not evoked 5 trainees' responses to the NTS (that is insufficient to generate a flag) aggregated data over the preceding 3 years are generated from the STS.
 The resulting flags are less robust, statistically.
-Deanery Report entries 03 Deanery Report entries about the quality of training in specialty posts in Scotland that are already being monitoring by the GMC are kept under review by the sQMG-and progress towards resolution is reported by the sQMG through the Deanery Report.
+Deanery 03 Deanery Report entries about the quality of training in specialty Report posts in Scotland that are already being monitoring by the GMC entries are kept under review by the sQMG- and progress towards resolution is reported by the sQMG through the Deanery Report.
 Updating the Deanery Report is a continuous process via an online reporting tool.
-Reports on training 04 DME Report (submitted in August) All DMEs are asked to submit commentary on GMC NTS & NES STS data for training in posts and in specialties in LEPS within their Health Board once per year.
-They are also asked to comment on other strengths, weaknesses or risks around training within the Board area TPD (& FPDs) & STC Report (submitted in August/ September) All TPDs (and FPDs) are asked to submit commentary on GMC NTS & NES STS data for the training posts in their progammes in their region once per year.
+Reports on 04 DME Report (submitted by end of July) training All DMEs are asked to submit commentary on GMC NTS & NES STS data for training in posts and in specialties in LEPS within their Health Board once per year.
+They are also asked to comment on other strengths, weaknesses or risks around training within the Board area 5 TPD (& FPDs) & STC Report (submitted by end of July) All TPDs (and FPDs) are asked to submit commentary on GMC NTS & NES STS data for the training posts in their progammes in their region once per year.
 They are also asked to comment on other strengths, weaknesses or risks around training.
 TPDs are encouraged to complete this report with support of their STCs.
 Reports of QM-QI visits All QM-QI visits to specialty training in a site / LEP undertaken in the last 5 years are considered when assessing the quality of training that is delivered by posts at a particular site.
-Reports completed after April 2018 can be viewed here.
-Notifications of Concern Sporadic -can and do appear at any time.
-05 Doctors in training, trainers, TPDs and anyone else can submit any concern they have about training at any time to sQMGs by email, web form, telephone or in person.
-The concern is transferred to the Notification of Concern (NoC) form (if it has not been submitted in that format).
-The NoC form is accessible on the NES website (http://www.scotlanddeanery.nhs.scot/trainee-information/report-a-concern/).
+Notifications 05 Doctors in training, trainers, TPDs and anyone else can submit of Concern any concern they have about training at any time to sQMGs by Sporadic -can email, web form, telephone or in person.
+The concern is transferred to the Notification of Concern (NoC) form (if it has and do appear not been submitted in that format).
+The NoC form is accessible at any time. on the NES website (link).
 The process governing sQMGs' responses to these is also detailed on the website.
-Outputs from other QRPs 06 It is usual for doctors in training of different grades to be training concurrently in units that offer training in specialties.
+Outputs from 06 It is usual for doctors in training of different grades to be other QRPs training concurrently in units that offer training in specialties.
 Sometimes units train undergraduates and postgraduates concurrently.
-The Deanery's assessment of quality of training in all posts, considers the quality of training experienced by all cohorts in the unit.
-There is a cascade whereby the outputs from the undergraduate QRP feed into the Foundation QRP; both feed into the GP QRP.
+The Deanery's assessment of quality of training in all posts, takes into account the quality of training experienced by all cohorts in the unit.
+Thus there is a cascade whereby the outputs from the undergraduate QRP feed into the Foundation QRP; both feed into the GP QRP.
 The outputs of all 3 QRPs feed into the QRP for

 core training.
-All of the outputs of these QRPs feed into the

-QRPs for Higher training.
+All of the outputs of these QRPs feed into the QRPs for Higher training.

 Other reports 07 Healthcare Improvement Scotland

 College Reports

 Outputs of Inquiries

 Reports from GMC 'triggered visits'

 Reports from GMC small specialty visits